petk/dotfiles/doc/vim/cheatSheet.md

 `Fx` search line backward for 'x'
 `tx` search line forward before 'x'
 `Tx` search line backward before 'x'
+`z` z-carriage return makes the current line the top line on the page
+`nz` makes the line n the top line on the page
+`zz` makes the current line the middle line on the page
+`zt` makes the current line the top of the screen
+`zb` makes the current line the bottom of the screen
+`nz.` makes the line n the middle line on the page
+`z-` makes the current line the bottom line on the page
+`nz-` makes the line n the bottom line on the page
+`%`  move to associated ( ), { }, [ ]
+`CTRL-e`  Moves screen up one line
+`CTRL-y`  Moves screen down one line
+`CTRL-u`  Moves screen up ½ page
+`CTRL-d`  Moves screen down ½ page
+`CTRL-b`  Moves screen up one page
+`CTRL-f`  Moves screen down one page
+`CTRL-I`  Redraws screen

 ### Bookmarks